kgorking/ecs/README.md

 Running this will do a Matthew McConaughey impression and print 'alright alright alright '.
 This is a fairly simplistic sample, but there are plenty of ways to extend it to do cooler things.

-Use this [Compiler explorer test link](https://godbolt.org/z/bz8Gx98Wa) to try it out for yourself, using the [single-include header](include/ecs/ecs_sh.h).

 # Getting the Source

 1. Clone this project